sinewalker/sinewalker.github.io/posts/2015/4-bits-part0.md

 > So, you type your program in, save it, run it and it doesn't work (Lukes'
 > first law of computing: nothing works first time).
 Now what? &hellip;

 I remember who wrote the article because Peter Lukes' articles in *ACU* were a big inspiration in my early computing years.
 I fondly recall learning about recursion (using CPC Locomotive BASIC, which does not have functions, or a stack&hellip;) and other enlightening ways to think about computer programming.
-To this day, I still initial my code comments in a similar manner to his `LKS870915`, (although I use 4-digit years, at least since the Y2K jazz).
+To this day, I still initial my code comments in a similar manner to his `LKS150987`, (although I use 4-digit years similar to [ISO-8601](https://xkcd.com/1179/) dates, at least since the Y2K jazz).

 Anyway, besides the fun play on words, this rule reminds me to *relax*, step back and reflect that computing is non trivial.